Telos-Project/Virtual-System/README.md

 A meta JSON object has two fields, "content", containing a JSON object or list, and "metadata", containing a list of metadata objects.
-Metadata objects have two fields, "selector", containing a JSON selector format object for selecting values within the aforementioned content, and "properties", containing a miscellaneous value to associate with the selected values.
+Metadata objects have two fields, "selector", containing a key and index path array for selecting values within the aforementioned content, and "properties", containing a miscellaneous value to associate with the selected values.

 ##### 2.1.2.2 - Virtual System Format (VSF)